 The advent of digital cinematography has opened up new creative possibilities for how motion is captured.
-This tutorial explores the influence of shutter angle, along with how it can be used as a creative tool for accomplishing one’s artistic goals.
+This article explores the influence of shutter angle along with how it can be used as a creative tool for accomplishing one's artistic goals.

-The “shutter angle” is a useful way of describing the shutter speed relative to the frame rate.
-The term is a conceptual relic of rotary shutters, where a disc with an angled opening would spin and let in light once per revolution to expose each frame.
-The larger the angle, the slower the shutter speed—all the way up to the limit of 360 degrees, where the shutter speed could become as slow as the frame rate.
+The "shutter angle" is a useful way of describing the shutter speed relative to the frame rate.
+This term is a conceptual relic of rotary shutters, where a disc with an angled opening would spin and let in light once per revolution to expose each frame.
+The larger the angle, the slower the shutter speed, all the way up to the limit of 360°, where the shutter speed could become as slow as the frame rate.
 At the other extreme, the shutter speed can be made arbitrarily fast by decreasing the angle.

-Note how the difference between each shutter angle is barely noticeable at the start of the race (when the action is furthest), but becomes progressively more apparent as the children’s motion becomes closer to the camera.
+Note how the difference between each shutter angle is barely noticeable at the start of the race (when the action is farthest away), but becomes progressively more apparent as the children's motion becomes closer to the camera.
 At that time, stills from the above videos depict dramatically different motion blur:

-Although many film cameras were capable of only certain shutter angle ranges, digital is providing many exciting new possibilities.
+Although many film cameras were capable of only certain shutter angle ranges, digital cameras provide many exciting new possibilities.
 Just as focal length and aperture have been used as creative tools for controlling sense of scale and depth of field, shutter angle has the potential to do the same for motion.

 The optimal setting will ultimately depend on other factors, such as the speed of subject movement within the frame, or the creative intent of the cinematographer.
 For example, one might wish to use a larger shutter angle to increase the exposure time and reduce image noise in low-light, or to give the impression of softer and more fluid motion.
 Alternatively, with fast action one might place more importance on depicting crisp details in each frame by using a smaller shutter angle.